 This vegan three bean chili isn’t overly hot, but has a spicy, warming edge.
 Like all chili, it thickens as it cools.
 Plus, as the flavors marry in the fridge, it gets better with each passing day.

-It’s delicious with vegan corn cakes, in a burrito, on vegan chili cheese tater tots, or on a vegan chili dog.
-We grilled out last weekend, and I could hardly wait to pour this chili over a grilled frankfurter and toasted bun.
+We grilled out last weekend.
+I could hardly wait to pour this chili over a grilled frankfurter for a vegan chili dog.
 So good.

 (Still the writer, actually.
 His later works were pretty esoteric.)